East Preston, West Sussex: Amenities

 East Preston and Kingston Village Hall on Sea Road were converted from old barns left to the community by the Warren family of Preston Hall.

 East Preston Festival

 East Preston Festival started in 1981 and runs each year for ten days at the end of May / beginning of June, with all event proceeds divided between donations to local community groups and good causes, and the funding of subsequent Festivals.

 In 2017, the Festival won the A Celebration of Sussex Life, Festival of the Year Award.

 The Festival was unable to run in 2020 due to the Covid-19 pandemic, but a 3-day ‘Mini Festival Weekend’ went ahead successfully in 2021.

 Sport and leisure

 East Preston has a Non-League football club East Preston F.C. which plays at The Lashmar, Lashmar Road.

 Notable people

-The stage and film actor Stanley Holloway is buried, together with his wife, at the parish church of St Mary the Virgin, having lived in nearby Angmering for many years.
-Another county dignitary resident in the parish was Charles Boughton-Leigh (1944–2012).
+A county dignitary resident in the parish was Charles Boughton-Leigh.